InstallerLegacy/virtualhub.eu.org/docs/1970s/1970/hp2100dos-m/simh/index.md

 :::

 Extract the kit you downloaded.
 Inside you will find several files.
 Create a folder somewhere to store the files for this VM and move the file named `DOS-M.disc` into it.
-Open the `dsgen` folder inside the extrcted folder and move the file called `conf_bootstrap.abs` to the VM folder.
+Open the `dsgen` folder inside the extracted folder and move the file called `conf_bootstrap.abs` to the VM folder.

 Now we will create a config file for our VM.
 Create a text file called `hp2100.ini` with the following content in the VM folder: